Get insider access

 Bose Smart Soundbar 700 with Speakers + Bass Module

 Depending on your listening habits, you may prefer either the Sonos Arc with Sub + One SL Speakers or the Bose Smart Soundbar 700 with Speakers + Bass Module.
-The Sonos is better for movies, as it has a better surround performance and it supports Atmos content.
-However, the Bose is better-suited for music, as it has a better soundstage performance and a more neutral sound profile out-of-the-box.
-Also, the Bose supports Bluetooth, unlike the Sonos.
+The Sonos is better for movies, as it has a better surround performance and supports Atmos content.
+However, the Bose is better suited for music, as it has a better soundstage performance and a more neutral sound profile out-of-the-box.
+Also, unlike the Sonos, the Bose supports Bluetooth.

 LG S95QR